moj-analytical-services/laurium/README.md

    ```bash
    uv run marimo run notebooks/[name of notebook].py
    ```
-5. To get a deeper look at the code, you can open the notebook in "edit" mode, which allows you to view the code being run alongside the notebook itself.
+4. (**For more advanced users**) To get a deeper look at the code, you can open the notebook in "edit" mode, which allows you to view the code being run alongside the notebook itself.

    ```bash
    uv run marimo edit notebooks/[name of notebook].py